The Golden Path to Guarded Monotone Strict NP: Introduction

-The contributions of the present article are twofold.
-On the one hand, we confirm that the containment problem for GMSNP is indeed decidable.
-Our proof of decidability also comes with an upper bound on the complexity matching the lower bound in Theorem~\ref{th:lowerbound}.
+We confirm that the containment and the FO-rewritability problems for GMSNP are decidable.
+Our proofs of decidability come with an upper bound on the complexity matching the lower bounds in Theorems~\ref{thm:lowerbound}.

-\begin{theorem} The containment problem for GMSNP is in \TWONEXPTIME. \end{theorem} \begin{corollary} The containment problem for GMSNP is \TWONEXPTIME-complete. \end{corollary} The proof of Theorem~\ref{thm:2NEXPTIME_for_GMSNP} is based on the recolouring method, first used implicitly by Feder and Vardi~\cite[Theorem~7]{federvardi1998} in their proof of decidability of containment for MMSNP.\footnote{Recolourings were first explicitly mentioned in the work of Madelaine and Stewart~\cite{madelaine2007constraint} (see also~\cite{madelaine2010containment}).} Roughly said, the strategy is to modify the input sentences by adding new clauses and existentially quantified symbols until a state is reached where the containment problem becomes equivalent to the much simpler problem of testing the existence of a mapping between the existential symbols of the two sentences satisfying a certain condition (a recolouring).
-In contrast to MMSNP, in order to achieve the promised \TWONEXPTIME upper bound on the complexity of containment for GMSNP using the recolouring method, we have to deviate from the GMSNP framework (to SNP) and significantly generalise the notion of a recolouring.
+\begin{theorem} \vphantom{} \begin{enumerate} \item The containment problem for GMSNP is in \TWONEXPTIME. \item The FO-rewritability problem for GMSNP is in \TWONEXPTIME. \end{enumerate} \end{theorem} \begin{corollary} The containment and the FO-rewritability problems for GMSNP are \TWONEXPTIME-complete. \end{corollary} The proof of Theorem~\ref{thm:2NEXPTIME_for_GMSNP} is based on the recolouring method, first used implicitly by Feder and Vardi~\cite[Theorem~7]{federvardi1998} in their proof of decidability of containment for MMSNP.\footnote{Recolourings were first mentioned in the work of Madelaine and Stewart~\cite{madelaine2007constraint} (see also~\cite{madelaine2010containment}).} Roughly said, the strategy is to modify the input sentences by adding new clauses and existentially quantified symbols until a state is reached where the containment problem becomes equivalent to the much simpler problem of testing the existence of a mapping (a recolouring) between the existential symbols of the two sentences satisfying a certain condition.
+In contrast to MMSNP, in order to achieve the promised \TWONEXPTIME upper bound on the complexity of containment for GMSNP using the recolouring method, we have to consider a more general framework (SNP) and also significantly generalise the notion of a recolouring.

 The first preprocessing step, common across most approaches to the containment problem for MMSNP, is a reduction to the connected case~\cite{bodirsky2018_article,bouhris_lutz2016,federvardi1998,madelaine2010containment}.
 Intuitively, an MMSNP sentence is \emph{connected} if its forbidden colour-patterns are connected in the graph-theoretic sense.
 This reduction can be generalised to GMSNP, as shown in~\cite{bodirsky_asnp}.
-Bodirsky, Kn\"{a}uer, and Starke~\cite[Proposition~1]{bodirsky_asnp} showed that every GMSNP sentence is logically equivalent to a finite disjunction of connected GMSNP sentences.
-An inspection of their proof reveals that if the complexity of checking containment is in $\TWONEXPTIME$ for connected GMSNP sentences, then so it is for the entire class GMSNP.
+Bodirsky, Kn\"{a}uer, and Starke~\cite[Prop.~1]{bodirsky_asnp} showed that every GMSNP sentence is logically equivalent to a finite disjunction of connected GMSNP sentences.
+An inspection of their proof reveals that if the complexity of checking containment is in $\TWONEXPTIME$ for connected GMSNP, then so it is for the entire class GMSNP.